32 Different Types of Moths in Oregon

 A thin fringe frames the underside of the wings.
 A hairy thorax (or “shoulder”) has an ivory margin and a black core.

-The Dingy Cutworm Moth belongs to the world’s most extensive moth family, the Owlet, and is an Owlet moth.
+The Dingy Cutworm Moth is an owl moth belonging to the world’s most extensive moth family.

 This particular species is distributed all over the continent of North America and makes up 25 percent of all moths.

-They are nocturnal, like most moths, and are most active at night; however, they occasionally become active during the day.
-They are drawn to lights as well.
+Like most moths, they are nocturnal and most active at night; however, they occasionally become active during the day.
+They are also drawn to lights.

 Adults enjoy being outdoors from the end of summer to the beginning of fall.